dennoa/stateless-auth/README.md

 Note: {{provider}} is one of facebook, google, github or linkedin.
 See below for details of default login provider support.

 * jwt.secret is used to create a JWT from the user info and to decode the JWT on subsequent requests.
 Set this to something that only your application knows about.
 * jwt.expiresAfterSecs determines how long it takes for a JWT to expire.
+This can be a number or a function that returns a number.
 * jwtCookie.isEnabled determines whether or not authentication is supported via a cookie in addition to the normal Authorization header.
 * jwtCookie.name is the name of the cookie that contains the jwt.
 * providers.{{provider}}.tokenEndpoint is the endpoint for the token request.